 Introduction to Just Sustainability Design

-- Dispersal of design effects and their ripple effects across space and time
+- Dispersal of design effects, and their ripple effects across space and time

-- Uncertainty and ambiguity about complex dynamic effects across time scales
+- Uncertainty and ambiguity about complex, dynamic effects across time scales

 - Fragmentation of perspective and agency across the many stakeholders involved in or affected by design decisions

-Principles of JSD
+Principles of Just Sustainability Design

 Constructive and Critical